adamhsparks/adamhsparks/content/talk/2019_ase_opening/index.md

 authors = ["A. H. Sparks"]

 # Abstract and optional shortened version.
-abstract = ""
+abstract = "I present four scenarios that cover various spatial and temporal scales where plant disease models can be used to help inform growers or researchers.
+This was presented for the official opening of the USQ Agriculture Systems and Engineering Precinct in Toowoomba as a part of a symposium on the future of agriculture."

 # Name of event and optional event URL.
-event = "The Future of Agriculture" event_url = ""
+event = "USQ's Symposium on the Future of Agriculture" event_url = ""

 # Location of event.